Person Following by Autonomous Robots: A Categorical Overview: Conclusion

 \section{Conclusion}

 { Person-following by autonomous robots have numerous important applications in industry.
 Their usage in social settings and for entertainment purposes have flourished over the last decade as well.
 Researchers have approached various aspects of the \textit{autonomous person-following} problem from different perspectives and contributed to the development of a vast literature.
 This paper makes an effort to present a comprehensive overview of this large body of literature in a categorical fashion.
 First, the design issues and operational challenges for person-following robots in ground, underwater, and aerial scenarios are presented.
-Then, the state-of-the-art methods for perception, planning, control, and interaction of a person-following system are elaborately discussed.
-A qualitative evaluation of these methods, their underlying assumptions, constraints, and general applicabilities are demonstrated from a practical point of view.
-Finally, a number of open problems and potential applications are highlighted for future research; solutions to these problems will significantly strengthen the literature and bridge the gap between research and practice. }
+Then, the state-of-the-art methods for perception, planning, control, and interaction of various person-following systems are elaborately discussed. { In addition, several operational considerations for applying these methods, underlying assumptions, and their feasibility in different use-cases are analyzed and compared in qualitative terms. } Finally, a number of open problems and potential applications are highlighted for future research; improved solutions to these problems will significantly strengthen the literature and bridge the gap between research and practice. }

-\begin{acks} We would like to thank Arindam Banerjee (Professor, University of Minnesota), Richard T. Vaughan (Associate Professor, Simon Fraser University), and Florian Shkurti (Assistant Professor, University of Toronto) for their valuable insights and directions which immensely enriched this paper.
-We also thankfully acknowledge the contributions of our colleagues, namely Michael Fulton, Marcus Oh, Cameron Fabbri, Julian Lagman, Marc Ho, Youya Xia, Elliott Imhoff, Peigen Luo, and Yuyang Xiao for their assistance in collecting data, annotating images, and preparing media files. \end{acks}